 Our mission is to create impactful arts programming and foster cultural exchange between local and international artist communities, while leveraging the unique features of our region, neighborhood, and personal practices.

 Our programs include regular gallery exhibitions that provide local artists a platform to showcase new works, a robust residency program that welcomes national and international artists into our community, and regular workshops, artists talks, community potlucks and other and public events.

 Our approach includes a philosophical reinterpretation of blight, not as an affliction, but a starting point that provides raw materials and inspiration for performances, traditional and nontraditional installations, and architectural interventions within the surrounding neighborhood.

-Popps was built in the 1930’s as a meat packing plant, and later became a cookie factory followed by a t-shirt hub before being reborn as an arts venue.
-Popps Packing straddles the northern Hamtramck / Detroit border.
-Hamtramck is a dense, 2.1 square mile, culturally diverse city within a city, almost entirely surrounded by Detroit.
+Popps Packing was built in the 1930’s as a meat packing plant, and later became a cookie factory followed by a t-shirt hub before being reborn as an arts venue.
+The building straddles the northern Hamtramck / Detroit border.
+Hamtramck is a dense, 2.1 square mile, culturally diverse city within a city almost entirely surrounded by Detroit.
 Hamtramck was originally settled by German farmers, followed by a flood of Polish immigrants in the early part of the 20th century.

-Over the past thirty years a large number of immigrants (Yemeni, Bengali, Armenian, Macedonian, Turkish, and Ukranian to name a few) have continued to move to Hamtramck, making it Michigan’s most internationally diverse city, as well as it’s densest.
+Over the past thirty years a large number of immigrants (Yemeni, Bengali, Armenian, Macedonian, Turkish, and Ukrainian to name a few) have continued to move to Hamtramck, making it Michigan’s most internationally diverse city, as well as its densest.